Kay Smart: Circus career

-She appeared as a castaway on the BBC Radio programme Desert Island Discs on 26 May 1958.
+Smart appeared as a castaway on the BBC Radio programme Desert Island Discs on 26 May 1958.
 She also wrote the introduction to David Jamieson's book, Billy Smart's circus: a pictorial history (Circus Friends Association, 2004).
-Smart died in Jersey in September 2016.
+Smart was also an Executive Committee Member of the Royal Variety Charity and a member of the Order of the Lady Ratlings.